 - If traveling across the country interviewing witnesses to get a certain piece of evidence is necessary, you should do it—and want to do it.

-Being an attorney is not about you.
-It is about your client and making sure they get what they want and that they win.
-This understanding is so fundamental and important that if you do not have it—or care what happens to your client—then you should not be an attorney.
+Again, being an attorney is not about you.
+It is about your client and making sure they get what they want and need to win.
+This understanding is so fundamental and important that if you do not have it—or do not care what happens to your client—then you should not be an attorney.
+It can be hard to ask this question of yourself, and even harder to admit the answer.
+But consider this:

-- A policeman who does not defend the helpless, or care about it, should not be doing police work.
+- A police officer who does not care about defending the helpless should not be doing police work.

-- A doctor who does not care if her patient lives should not be a doctor.
+- A doctor who does not care if the patient lives should not be a doctor.

 - A fireman who does not care if a building burns down and people die should not be a fireman.